 Leaders champion what they believe is right.

-Give Back: Leaving a worthy legacy for your community and the world.
+Leaving a worthy legacy for community & world.
 Recognizing that with success comes a responsibility to enrich the lives of others.
-Generously devoting voice, position and resources to advance the greater good.
+Generously devoting voice, position & resources to advance the greater good.

-Celebrate: The age-old practice of gathering to mark important times.
-Strengthening bonds of unity through creative expression, rituals and traditions.
-Memorializing moments, triumphant or tragic; sharing joyful or solemn reflection.
+The age-old practice of gathering to mark important times.
+Strengthening bonds of unity through creative expression, rituals & traditions.
+Memorializing moments, sharing joyful or solemn reflection.

 Leaders remember and rejoice.